Creativity and Machine Learning: A Survey: Creativity Measures

 \subsubsection{Dimensions of Creativity Considered}

 Even if not explicitly considered, the three grounding concepts of Atoms of EVE' strongly intertwine with creativity.
 Expectation is close to value: it measures how much we are able to understand the object of interest.
 Violation is close to surprise: it is the unexpectedness of an object at a certain moment.
-Explanation is again close to value: it measures the intelligibility (i.e., its usefulness).
-These same considerations have been expressed by \cite{burns15}, where the author uses EVE' to define a creativity measure based on feelings (i.e., surprise), computed thanks to violation, and meanings (i.e., value), computed thanks to explanation.
+Explanation is again close to value: it measures intelligibility (i.e., its usefulness).
+These same considerations have been expressed by \cite{burns15}, where the author uses EVE' to define a creativity measure based on feelings (i.e., surprise), computed by means of violation, and meanings (i.e., value), computed by means of explanation.